MartinThoma/LaTeX-examples/documents/math-minimal-distance-to-cubic-function/Readme.md

-This paper is currently (19.12.2013) written.
+This paper is currently (09.01.2014) written.
 Statements might be incorrect, strucutre and content will change.

+The rendered version is called `math-minimal-distance-to-cubic-function.pdf`.